tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * All variables have a **data type**.

-  * Example data types that will be leveraged in this class include string, int, float, double, and Boolean.
+  * Example data types that will be leveraged in this class include string, integer, float, double, and Boolean.

   * Data types correspond to the type of data being stored (letters/words, phrases, or numbers).